aurule/roll-it/docs/privacy.md

 ## Sharing Your Information

-We do not sell or share your personal information with third parties.
+We do not sell nor share your personal information with third parties.
 However, we may disclose your information in response to legal process or a request from a law enforcement agency or regulatory authority.

 ## Data Retention